dpjmv/2d-gravity-pygame/README.md

 # 2d-gravity-pygame

-Simulating gravity in 2 dimentsions using pygame and python
+Simulating gravity in 2 dimensions using pygame and python

 # Usage